benlau/quickflux/README.md

 **AppDispatcher.dispatch(string name,object message)**

 Dispatch a message with name via the AppDispatcher.
-Listener should listen on the "dispatched" signal to be notified.
+Listeners should listen on the "dispatched" signal to be notified.

 Usually, it will emit "dispatched" signal immediately after calling dispatch().
-However, the rule don't apply on recursive call from slot functions.
-Instead, the new message will be placed on a queue, and wait until the slot function finished.
+However, if AppDispatcher is still dispatching messages, the new messages will be placed on a queue, and wait until the it is finished.
-Such the the order of "dispatched" is guaranteed in fast come, fast serve basis.
+It guarantees the order of messages are arrived in sequence to listeners

 **AppDispatcher.dispatched(string name,object message)[Signal]**